 2026 Candidate Guide & Endorsements

-Updated May 10, 2026.
-Races still in the Republican primary runoff appear first — both candidates are profiled so you can make an informed choice before May 26.
-Secured Republican nominees for the November 3 general election follow, organized by office level.
+Updated May 29, 2026.
+Republican nominees for the November 3, 2026 general election, organized by office level.
 All races listed are eligible for Precinct 125 voters.
 Incumbents are labeled.

 Republican Nominees — November 3 General Election